NCKarlin/Neural-Network-from-scratch/README.md

 ## General Comments
 Although I had substantial knowledge about neural networks and their functioning, this detailed walk-through helped a lot in solidifying certain aspects but also in identifying new tweaks for better understanding the multitude of operations going on in a neural network.
 Especially, for tweaking and optimizing neural networks this can be useful, as when the base operations are understood the tweaking options become clear as well. <br>
 Furthermore, this repository was created mainly for myself, but I would be delighted if anyone else also finds this helpful.
-Although (most/ some of) the comments might be unnecessary or too much for clean-coders, I hereby warn people about the amount of commenting, that is part a habit from my side, as well ass a design choice, because I wanted to make this very accessible. <br>
+Although (most/ some of) the comments might be unnecessary or too much for clean-coders, I hereby warn people about the amount of commenting, that is part a habit from my side, as well as a design choice, because I wanted to make this very accessible. <br>
 Therefore, I also do not expect anyone to contribute greatly, but if someone would like to, let me know, I'd love to figure out how it could possibly make this simple repository even better. *Thank you!*